 Conservational status of the Fin whale

-Because its habitat is the open ocean and the fin whale is a fast-swimming whale that reaches up to 50km/h, the fin whale was safe from whalers.
-The species managed to outrun whaling boats until the late 19th century.
-This changed when the whalers then had faster boats and more advanced harpoons and the whales had no more chance to escape.
+Because its habitat is the open ocean and the fin whale being a fast swimming whale that reaches up to 50km/h, the fin whale was safe from whalers.
+It could outrun the whalers until the late 19th century when finally the whalers had boats modern hunting technology.

 Today only about 50 thousand fin whales are left in the world’s oceans.